-Young diagrams with t - 1 columns.
+Assume the result to be valid for Young projection operators derived from Young diagrams with t - 1 columns.
 Let Y be a Young diagram with t columns.
-The lines from A_1 in P_Y must connect to different symmetrizers for the connection to be nonzero.
-There are exactly $|A_1|$ symmetrizers in P_Y , so this can be done in essentially one way; which line goes to which symmetrizer is only a matter of an overall sign, and where a line enters a symmetrizer is irrelevant due to (6.8).
+The lines from A1 in PY must connect to different symmetrizers for the connection to be nonzero.
+There are exactly $|A_1|$ symmetrizers in $P_Y$ , so this can be done in essentially one way; which line goes to which symmetrizer is only a matter of an overall sign, and where a line enters a symmetrizer is irrelevant due to (6.8).